Sydenham, London: Commercial area

 Sydenham's main commercial area begins on Kirkdale around Cobbs Corner, continuing onto Sydenham Road, often known as "Sydenham High Street".
-It houses many independent shops, including a bakery, bookshop and several restaurants.
+It houses many independent shops, including a bakery, bookshop and several restaurants and chains stores.
 Furthermore, Sydenham is noted for the number of independent coffee shops.
-Chain stores include Boots, Nando's, Lidl, Sainsbury's Local, Subway, Superdrug, Starbucks and Tesco Express.
 There is a Post Office branch and many estate agents.
 After recent closures, Natwest remains the only bank with a branch in the High Street.
 The first ever location of the Morley's chicken chain opened in Sydenham in 1985, and remains in operation today.

 Since the Transport for London and Lewisham Council funded high street upgrade in 2012–13, there is now a monthly market located within the pocket squares, known as "Queensthorpe Square" and "Venner Square".
 The 18th century Greyhound pub, demolished by a developer without council permission in 2013, was rebuilt and reopened in 2017.
-Several new businesses are expected to open in 2018–19.
+Several new businesses such as a Sainsbury's Local opened in 2016 and Kinleigh Folkard & Hayward Estate Agents in 2021/22.